2018 New Hampshire House of Representatives election

 The 2018 New Hampshire House of Representatives elections took place as part of the biennial United States elections.
 New Hampshire voters elected all 400 state representatives from 103 districts.
 State representatives serve two-year terms in the New Hampshire House of Representatives.
-A primary election on September 11, 2018 determined which candidates appear on the November 6 general election ballot.
+A primary election on September 11, 2018, determined which candidates would appear on the November 6 general election ballot.
 All the members elected served in the 166th New Hampshire General Court.